Forum Standing Meetings

 The annual Forum meetings are chaired by the Head of Government of the Host Country, who remains as Forum Chair until the next meeting.

-The next Pacific Islands Forum Leaders meeting is scheduled to be held in Nauru from the 3rd to the 5th September.
+The next Pacific Islands Forum Leaders meeting is scheduled to be held in the Cook Islands from the 6th to the 10th of November, 2023.

 Smaller Island States membership within the Pacific Islands Forum comprises:

 Cook Islands, Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Niue, Palau and Tuvalu.

 At the 2005 Pacific Islands Forum held in Port Moresby, Papua New Guinea, Leaders welcomed and endorsed the Pacific Plan for strengthening regional cooperation and integration.

 In endorsing the Plan, Leaders agreed to note, among other things, the need to advocate the special and peculiar needs of Smaller Island States; provide special assistance for the implementation of the Pacific Plan, and ensure that they derive the fullest possible benefit from the Plan, particularly given their limited capacity and fragile and vulnerable environment.

 In 2016 SIS Leaders agreed to adopt a new Regional Strategy as the platform to ensure greater influence and presence by the SIS in shaping the regional policy agenda and direction.

 The Forum Secretariat houses a Smaller Islands States Unit who work ensure this Leaders decision is implemented.

 The next Smaller Islands States Leaders meeting is schedule to take place in Tuvalu in 2019.